RetroReversing/retroReversing/pages/gameboy/GameBoySDK.md

 - gameboy
 - sdk
 editlink: /gameboy/GameBoySDK.md
+updatedAt: 11th January 2020
 ---

 # Official GameBoy Software Development Kit (by Intelligent Systems)
 The official Game Boy development kit was developed by Intelligent systems and sold with their development kit hardware such as the `DMG-ICE`.
-It evolved over time and added support for the Gameboy Color eventually becoming the SDK shipped with the `IS-CGB-EMULATOR` hardware.
+It evolved over time and added support for the Gameboy Color, eventually becoming the SDK shipped with the `IS-CGB-EMULATOR` hardware.
 {% include link-to-other-post.html post="/gameboy-development-kit-hardware/" description="For more information on the development hardware check out this post." %}

 ## Using the SDK